-Today is the first day cannabis cultivators, manufacturers, and testing lab cannabis license applications to operate in the New Jersey adult-use market are accepted.
+Today is the first-day cannabis cultivators, manufacturers, and testing lab license applications to operate in the NJ adult-use cannabis market are accepted.

 The application portal on the New Jersey Cannabis Regulatory Commission’s (CRC) website opened this morning at 9 am.
-Almost 500 individuals and entities established accounts in the first four hours after the CRC started accepting recreational cannabis license applications.
-By 1 p.m. the application platform was averaging 155 new users per hour.
+Almost 500 individuals and entities established accounts in the first four hours.
+The CRC started accepting recreational cannabis license applications steadily.
+By 1 p.m., the application platform was averaging 155 new users per hour.

-According to the adult-use cannabis implementation law, only 37 large-scale cultivators are allowed in the New Jersey adult-use cannabis market.
+According to the NJ adult-use cannabis implementation law, only 37 large-scale cultivators are allowed in the NJ adult-use cannabis market.
 There are an unlimited amount of micro cannabis cultivation licenses available.

-While the 12 licensed vertical cannabis license holders were expected to claim the first 12 cultivation licenses, that is not certain as they must go through a certification process, and two have yet to open their primary dispensary.
-The 2019 cultivation winners can only do business in the market for a year prior to entering the adult-use cannabis market.
+While the 12 licensed vertical cannabis license holders were expected to claim the first 12 cultivation licenses, that’s not certain.
+They must go through a certification process, and two have yet to open their primary dispensaries.

-Increasing cannabis cultivation is critical to the New Jersey cannabis market, and cannabis policy experts, advocates, and activists agree there has been a shortage of cannabis flower in the market since its inception which has made the price too steep for many.
-In addition, legal medical cannabis is often worse than cannabis found on the underground markets.
+Increasing cannabis cultivation is critical to the New Jersey cannabis market.
+Cannabis policy experts and advocates agree there has been a shortage of cannabis flower in the market since its inception.
+That has made the price too steep for many.
+In addition, legal, medical cannabis is often worse than cannabis found in underground markets.

 Manufacturing licenses are also critical to creating products beyond mere flower.
-Flower, while popular among longtime cannabis connoisseurs and aficionados, does not hold the same appeal for those who do not want to spend time breaking up a plant and filling a pipe or papers with it.
+Flower, while popular among cannabis connoisseurs, doesn’t hold the same appeal for those who don’t want to break up a plant.
 Thus, those with manufacturing licenses can make the lozenges and syrups the CRC has authorized.

-While the traditional pot brownie and similar products are not currently allowed in the interim regulations, the CRC has since indicated that they will be allowed in some form under the final adult-use regulations, which are likely to be released in August 2022, a year after the initial regulations were released.
+While the traditional pot brownie and similar products are not currently allowed in the interim regulations, the CRC has since indicated they will be allowed in some form.
+That will be under the final NJ adult-use cannabis regulations.
+They are likely to be released in August 2022, a year after the initial regulations were released.

 Thus, in theory, someone could apply for a license now to make edibles or infused drinks in the long term but stick to lozenges in the short term.